ansys/pyaedt/doc/source/User_guide/postprocessing.rst

 To see the capabilities offered by PyAEDT, download a sample PDF report that uses this class:

-:download:`PDF Report Example <../Resources/report_example.pdf>`
+:download:`PDF report example <../Resources/report_example.pdf>`

-Previous file was created with the following code:
+This code creates the previous PDF report:

 .. code:: python